benf549/CARPdock/README.md

 ____

-#### Example 1: Generate protein-ligand starting poses similar to those used in [Zero-shot design of drug-binding proteins via neural selection-expansion](https://www.biorxiv.org/content/10.1101/2025.04.22.649862v1) :
+#### <u>Example 1:</u> Generate Exatecan poses similar to those used in [Zero-shot design of drug-binding proteins via neural selection-expansion](https://www.biorxiv.org/content/10.1101/2025.04.22.649862v1) :

 Enforce that the charged amine nitrogen (N2) is exposed and various other atoms are buried.